mysterious-coding/base_entranced/README.md

 You can prevent people from joining red/blue team if they do not have the correct password entered in their client (using `/password` command or setting through the GUI).
 Use `/g_requireJoinPassword 1` to establish the requirement, and use `/g_joinPassword "your_password_here"` to define the password.
 This could be useful for opening up private/pug servers to the public for spectating.

 ####`/help`
 Client command; displays some helpful commands that clients should be aware of (how to use /whois, /class, etc) as well as version number of currently-running server mod.

 ####`/serverstatus2`
 Client command; displays many cvars to the client that are not shown with basejka `/serverstatus` command.

+####`/clientlist`
+Client command; displays a list of everyone's true client numbers.
+Useful in combination with `/whois`, `/tell`, etc if you need someone's exact client number.

+####Broadcast `siegeStatus` in serverinfo
+base_entranced broadcasts some useful information, such as which round it currently is, what objective they are on, how much time is left, etc in the serverinfo.
+If you click to read the serverinfo from the game menu, you can see this information without connecting to the server.

 ####Reset siege to round 1 on map change vote
 No more changing maps with timer going down.